uniwa/offers-docs/api.rst

 ====== ========================= ===========
 Method Rest URI                  Description
 ====== ========================= ===========
 GET    url/**offers**            Retrieve list of publicly available offers.
 By default returns 1st page of results only.
+Also see `Request options`_.
 ------ ------------------------- -----------
 GET    url/**index**/**offers**  Same as above, alternative URI.
 ====== ========================= ===========